·

 Read our Albert App Review

-6. Brigit
+Brigit

-• Cash Advance: Up to $250
+• Cash Advance: Up to $250 (Plus plan) or up to $500 (Premium plan)

-• Speed: Instant or standard
+• Speed: Instant (Express Delivery) or standard (2–3 business days)

 • Our Rating: 4.1 / 5

-Brigit App Requirements:
+Brigit App Requirements

 • Income.
 You must show you’ve received at least three paycheck direct deposits from the same source before Brigit grants you an advance.
 ATM deposits, paper checks, and irregular direct deposits don’t count.